 Mould is unsightly at best but behind that damp, fuzzy and colourful exterior lays an ominous threat.
 Mould, visible or invisible will silently damage any structure it infests and cause harm to human health.
-In this article we’ll discuss:
+In this article we’ll discuss how to get rid of mould permanently:

 ✓ Why you must treat mould effectively